-Elicera intends to list its share on Nasdaq First North Growth Market in the first half of 2021.
-The share will be managed by Euroclear.
+The Elicera share has been listed on Nasdaq First North Growth Market since 11 June 2021.
+The share is managed by Euroclear.

-G&W Fondkommission AB was appointed financial adviser and Certified Adviser ahead of the listing on Nasdaq First North Growth Market.
+G&W Fondkommission AB was appointed Certified Advisors ahead of the listing on Nasdaq First North Growth Market.

-Loss after tax divided by the average number of shares for the period totaled SEK -0.23 (-0.02) for the reporting period.
-At December 31, 2020, Elicera had 35 shareholders.
-The number of shares was 12,032,000.
+Loss after tax divided by the average number of shares for the period totaled SEK -0.82 (-0.23) for the reporting period.
+At December 31, 2021, Elicera had approximately 2,900 shareholders.
+The number of shares was 19,782,000.